cdcountrydelight/CDNamingConventions/README.md

   - Global variable used inside single functions must be declared as local variable inside function.

+  - Use @Upsert instead of @Insert(onConflict = OnConflictStrategy.REPLACE) for better performance.

+  - Variables names must adhere the actual use case.

+  - Boolean variables/Function must start with any of the following predefined words: **`is, has, should, can, whether, was, need, are`**

+  - Use of Experimental compose api's is discouraged.

 - **XML**

   - Element Id must end with underscore followed by capital letters in element , eg for